freeCodeCamp/freeCodeCamp/guide/english/wordpress/index.md

 ## WordPress

 WordPress is a free and open-source content management system based on **PHP** and **MySQL**.
-Features include robust user management, an extensible theming and plugin architecture, and a flexible template system.
-It is most associated with blogging but supports other types of web content including forums, media galleries, and online stores.
+Its features include robust user management, an extensible theming and plugin architecture, and a flexible template system.
+It is most often associated with blogging but supports other types of web content including forums, media galleries, and online stores.

 WordPress was first launched in 2003 and now powers over 30% of all websites.
 It is by far the most used CMS on the planet.
 Backed by a huge community, this open source platform powers not only countless sites but a multi-billion dollar economy with themes, plugins, and custom software.